 MMO: Who were some of your broadcasting idols growing up?

 MMO: You worked as a car salesman for a local Chevy dealership in New Jersey prior to making it big.
-Can you talk a little about that and that particular time?
+Can you talk a little about that particular time in your life?

 MMO: From there, how did you go about landing the Mets job?

 Kevin: There’s a lot between then and then, but essentially after the car thing I got breaks and I started taking advantage of them.
 I got into WCBS and started working more there.
-Then I got full-time there, and while I was full-time there I started doing part-time at the FAN, and then I got full-time at the FAN, and I was there for a couple of years.
-And then I had people opening doors for me because you’re there and people obviously hear you at that station.
+Then I got full-time there and while I was full-time there I started doing part-time at the FAN.
+Then I got full-time at the FAN and I was there for a couple of years.
+Then I had people opening doors for me because you’re there and people obviously hear you at that station.

 MMO: Your work on the broadcasts was superb and I think a bit before its time.
 You would interview starting pitchers mid-game after they came out, would kayak in the bay in San Francisco, among many, many other fun and interesting side line reporting you would do with the Mets.
 Were you given a lot of freedom to test out certain things, was it a collaborative effort, or a mixture of both?

-He said ‘I’d rather you work on stuff and do stuff that’s interesting and be on once, and have something that’s really interesting and memorable then be on just to hear yourself talk.’
-And that was the best piece of advice I had ever got because then I never was just okay, I’m just going to speak BS garbage just to hear myself speak.
+He said, “I’d rather you work on stuff and do stuff that’s interesting and be on once.
+Have something that’s really interesting and memorable then be on just to hear yourself talk.”
+That was the best piece of advice I had ever got because then I never was just okay, I’m just going to speak BS garbage just to hear myself speak.

-So basically I think the they were ideas that every day I would sit and read and read and read, and I would brainstorm.
+Basically I would sit and read, read, read, and I would brainstorm.
 I would look at things that were going on, I’d try to think of things and questions that I’d like answered.
 I’d look at the other team; what’s interesting there?
 Who can I talk to?
 That would be one part of it, and I’d have a notebook full of ideas going into the series.
 Then it was really about talking and paying attention.
-You know you’re at the stadium, pay attention to what you’re seeing, talk to different people.
+You know you’re at the stadium, pay attention to what you’re seeing, and talk to different people.